 To help with homework, it may be useful to have the following readily accessible:

 Homework may vary over time to ensure it best meets the learning needs of the class and children but the following serves as a guideline as to what should be expected for different ages.

-Daily – Hearing reading of school reading book
+Daily – hearing reading of phonics reading book

-Daily – Hearing reading or silent/shared reading as appropriate
+Daily – hearing reading or silent/shared/independent reading as appropriate

 Amount of time spent on homework

 Whilst there are no strict guidelines, the DfE suggests that Year 1 & 2 spend 1 hour per week, Year 3 & 4 children spend 1.5 hours per week on homework and Years 5 and 6 should spend 30 minutes per day.

 We want children to value their homework and complete it to the same standard as would be expected in school.
 However children vary and we rely on parents to help children regulate the time that is spent on completing the work.
 If you feel your child has worked hard and concentrated on their homework, but not quite finished, then explain that to the teacher.